Dallas’ First Catholic Parish

 On October 26, 1902, the Cathedral was formally dedicated as the Cathedral of the Sacred Heart by Bishop Edward Dunne.
 Although the booklet from the 1902 dedication credited Bishop Dunne as the Cathedral’s designer, the 1989 discovery of original drawings in a Galveston library showed Nicholas J. Clayton to be the architect.
 Clayton is regarded as the premier architect of 19th century Texas.

-Honoring Our Lady of Guadalupe
+Honoring Our Lady Of Guadalupe

 As Dallas and its suburbs grew, other diocesan parishes were built.
 By the 1960s, attendance at the Cathedral dwindled.
 A neighboring parish on Harwood Street, Our Lady of Guadalupe, which had served Mexican immigrants since 1914, had outgrown its facilities.
 Bishop Thomas Tschoepe invited the parish to merge with Sacred Heart’s.
 In 1975, the old Guadalupe church was closed.
 On December 12, 1977, Sacred Heart Cathedral was renamed Cathedral Santuario de Guadalupe — the Cathedral Shrine of Our Lady of Guadalupe.
 It is one of two cathedrals in the United States to honor Our Lady of Guadalupe, the patroness of the Americas.